newwayland/blog/content/post/adding_a_jg.md

 title: "Adding a JG to the Baseline Model"
 date: 2020-08-28T09:33:39+01:00
-description: "Algorithm changes required to the Baseline Model to support a Job Guarantee"
+summary: "Algorithm changes required to the Baseline Model to support a Job Guarantee"
 tags: [mmt, jg, models]

 ---